run-ai/docs/docs/Researcher/scheduling/fractions.md

 ## Run:AI Fractions

 Run:AI provides the capability to allocate a container with a specific amount of GPU RAM.
 As a researcher, if you know that your code needs 4GB of RAM.
-You can use the flag `--gpu-memory 4G` to specify the exact _portion_ of the GPU memory that you need.
+You can submit a job using the flag `--gpu-memory 4G` to specify the exact _portion_ of the GPU memory that you need.
 Run:AI will allocate your container that specific amount of GPU RAM.
 Attempting to reach beyond your allotted RAM will result in an out-of-memory exception.

 For more details on Run:AI fractions see the [fractions quickstart](../Walkthroughs/walkthrough-fractions.md).